 - -2 mid-term exams.
-Only the highest of these two grades will count (30%). - -10% of the grade will be freely determined by the theory teacher and announced at the beginning of the course.
-This 10% can be added to the grade of the mid-term exams or assigned for additional tests, for the resolution of exercises, for class participation, etc. - -Final exam (60%). - -Extraordinary exam.
+Only the highest of these two grades will count (40%). - -Final exam (60%). - -Extraordinary exam.
 If a student does not pass the course after the final exam, he will have the right to choose between two extraordinary exams: one with a weight of 60% (the remaining 40% will be accounted for by the work done during the course) and one with a weight of 100% of the final grade.